DavidAnson/markdownlint/README.md

 library of rules to enforce standards and consistency for Markdown files.
 It was inspired by - and heavily influenced by - Mark Harrison's [markdownlint](https://github.com/mivok/markdownlint) for [Ruby](https://www.ruby-lang.org/).
-The rules, rule documentation, and test cases come directly from that project.
+The initial rules, rule documentation, and test cases came directly from that project.

 ### Related